The Big Ones I World War I, I Wars of Independence

-The big ones differed from the little ones in both ideological and party organization aspects.
-The Bolsheviks believed that the party should be organized as a centralized combat organization.
-The principle of class had to be strictly observed when recruiting members.
-The members of the party had to observe discipline, strictly obeying the decisions of the party's leadership - the Central Committee.
-The basic structure of the party had to be formed by a relatively small group of professional revolutionaries.
-Lenin believed that industry was not able to develop socialist demands on its own.
+The bigots differed from the smallots both in ideological and party organizational aspects.
+The bigots believed that the party should be organized as a centralized fighting organization.
+When recruiting members, the class principle had to be strictly observed.
+Party members had to observe discipline, strictly obeying the decisions of the party leadership – the Central Committee.
+The basic structure of the party was to be formed by a relatively small group of professional revolutionaries.
+V. Lenin believed that the working class was not capable of independently developing socialist demands.

-The Bolsheviks believed that socialism could not be achieved through an evolutionary (gradual reform) path, but through a violent revolution and the dictatorship of the proletariat as a transitional regime from capitalism to socialism.
-The Bolsheviks strongly opposed cooperation with the citizens (bourgeoisie), allowing it only in certain emergencies.
-The Bolsheviks denied parliamentary democracy in principle, believing it to be in the interests of the bourgeoisie.
-They campaigned for a classical representation of the working people (proletariat) as opposed to universal representation.
+The grandees believed that socialism could not be achieved through evolutionary (gradual reforms) but through violent revolution and the dictatorship of the proletariat as a transitional regime from capitalism to socialism.
+The grandees strongly opposed cooperation with representatives of the citizenry (bourgeoisie), allowing it only in exceptional cases.
+The grandees rejected parliamentary democracy in principle, believing that it served the interests of the bourgeois class.
+They campaigned for class representation of the working people (proletariat) as opposed to national representation.

-On November 7, 1917, in the Russian capital Petrograd (modern-day St. Petersburg), the Bolshevik coup dug up the Provisional Government led by Alexander Kerensky and formed a Soviet government led by Lenin.
-At the end of 1917, in the Bolshevik-controlled part of Latvia, power was gradually taken over by the Executive Committee of the Latvian Council of Workers, Soldiers and Landless Deputies, or the School (abbreviated translation of the name into Russian).
-The new government launched radical political and social reforms with strict censorship.
+On November 7, 1917, the Bolsheviks staged a coup in the Russian capital Petrograd (modern-day Saint Petersburg), overthrowing the Provisional Government led by Alexander Kerensky and establishing a Soviet government led by V. Lenin.
+In the part of Latvia controlled by the Bolsheviks, power gradually came to the fore in late 1917, when the Executive Committee of the Latvian Soviet of Workers', Soldiers' and Landless Deputies, or Iskolats (an abbreviated translation of the name in Russian), took over.
+The new government began radical political and social reforms, introducing strict censorship.

-The Soviet rule in the unoccupied part of Latvia was not long - it lasted only a few months.
-When Germany resumed hostilities on the Eastern Front and occupied the entire territory of Latvia by the end of February 1918, the Bolshevik regime in Vidzeme and Latgale was overthrown.
-The Bolsheviks and the most loyal riflemen fled to Russia.
+The Soviet rule in the unoccupied part of Latvia did not last long - it lasted only a few months.
+When Germany resumed hostilities on the Eastern Front and occupied the entire territory of Latvia by the end of February 1918, the Bolshevik regime in Vidzeme and Latgale was destroyed.
+The Bolsheviks and the most loyal part of the riflemen fled to Russia.

-During these few months, part of the Latvian population was able to get to know the Bolshevik regime directly.
-The school's activities revealed a number of trends, which were fully felt a year later after the return of the Bolsheviks.
-These were: the regime's undemocracy, concentrating power in the hands of a narrow circle of party workers; the dismantling of democratically elected institutions and the fight against freedom of expression; reviving the principle of class struggle, which has led to repression against whole groups in society; economic reforms in the form of partial nationalization of enterprises, confiscation of manors and a course towards the nationalization of all property and land.
+During these few months, part of the Latvian population was able to get to know the Bolshevik regime in action directly.
+The activities of the Iskolat revealed several trends that were fully manifested a year later after the Bolsheviks returned.
+These were: the undemocratic nature of the regime, concentrating power in the hands of a narrow circle of party workers; the liquidation of democratically elected institutions and a crackdown on freedom of speech; the implementation of the principle of class struggle, which entailed repression against entire groups of society; economic reforms, which were manifested in the partial nationalization of enterprises, the confiscation of estates and the course set for the nationalization of all property and land.

 More information sources